 As we already mentioned above that Razor pages and MVC look almost similar i.e. both having. cshtml as the file

-In Razor Page use @Page is a directive and one more difference is the model declaration in Razor pages.
+In Razor Page @Page directive is used and one more difference is the model declaration in Razor pages.

-In Razor Pages, we can declare model is like below
+In Razor Pages, we can declare a model like below

 For example, Demo.cshtml – @model DemoModel